 I was born in Liverpool in 1955 but grew up in Wrexham, North Wales.
 I'm of mixed Scottish and Welsh parentage and on my Welsh side I’m related to the composer Grace Williams - which did help encourage a positive attitude to my early attempts at ‘composing’ on my Nan’s old piano.
 Eventually, at the age of eleven, I was sent off for piano lessons which did not put a stop to it.

 The earliest music on this site, however, dates from my music student days during the late seventies.
 I studied at University College Cardiff where my post-graduate composition tutor was Alun Hoddinott.
 My student compositions, mainly a collection of multi-movement sonatas, were still very much influenced by prog-rock which set me apart somewhat from the prevailing atonal/serial orthodoxy prevalent at the time.
-Three of these ‘Academic Sonatas’ (as I have since re-branded them) are now available - including my Op.1 - a sonata for flute and piano which has been recorded and is still regularly performed.
+Two of these ‘Academic Sonatas’ (as I have since re-branded them) are now available - including my Op.1 - a sonata for flute and piano which has been recorded and is still regularly performed.

 Heneghan & Lawson

-After leaving academia in 1980 I formed a music production partnership with fellow post-graduate Ben Heneghan - a partnership that has lasted over 35 years and is still producing music for film and TV from our base at Fieldgate Studios near Cardiff.
+After leaving academia in 1980 I formed a music production partnership with fellow post-graduate Ben Heneghan - a partnership that has lasted over 35 years and is still occasionally producing music for film and TV from our base at Fieldgate Studios near Cardiff.
 We spent most of the eighties co-writing pop music and TV music (including perhaps our best known work the theme song to Fireman Sam).
 Our pop music from this period provides much of the repertoire for the ‘The Boo-Hooray Theory’ - a 12-piece rock band that we occasionally reassemble.
 The band has also recorded an album called Follow the Gleam.

 The Great Little Trains of Wales